Heh, I was just updating the blog on VocabularySpellingCity about the Community Partnership and I thought that I would mention it here.

 1. Drag and Drop: This item type does exactly what the name implies.
 Students need to drag an item from one part of the screen to another.
 IS it click, drag, click to drop?

 2. Multiple Select: This item type is most similar to a traditional standardized test format.
-It is a multiple choice question, but instead of just one correct answer, there are many, and students must choose all of them to get the question correct.
+It is a multiple choice question, but instead of just one correct answer, there are many, and students must choose all of them to get the question correct.3.Text Selection/Highlighting: This item type requires students to click on words, phrases, or entire sentences as a way to answer questions about specific parts of a text.

 4. Equation Builder: This item is like a mini word processor that includes specialized mathematical symbols, ranging from simple division signs to more complex trigonometric symbols, such as sin and cosine.
 WILL THIS SHOW UP ON LANGUAGE ARTS TESTS?